ptorru/pg7232/teoriaS7/notes/week_7_theory.md

 * Team buy-in
   * All developers must buy into the flow and contribute to it

+## What is Unit Testing

+Key enabler for Unit Testing: Mocking.

+### Mocking
+Is the technique

 ## Considerations for Embedded Systems

+* Check the lecture from week 3.
+A good SW architecture is critical to enable this.
 * Do not understimate the challenges and cost associated to handling low-level HW.
 * Do not understimate the un-friendliness of Embedded Dev-Ecosystems.
 * Ways of mitigating: